JoyUmoekpo/Advice-Corner/README.md

 # Advice-Corner

 ## Description
 Welcome to Advice Corner!
 This application uses the Advice Slip JSON API to generate advice for the user.
+Upon refreshing, the user will be given a unique piece of advice.
 ## Table of Contents
 * [Technologies Used](#technologies-used)
 * [Installation](#installation)